Skip to content

 SOENECS provides strategic advice and support to the public and private sectors and specialises in the creation and support of innovation in circular economy, resource- and waste-management.

-David supports the Circular Economy Club (CEC), with several roles, as a Mentor, as the organiser of CEC London and co-organiser, with my colleague Peter Desmond, of Circular Brighton & Hove
+David supports the Circular Economy Club (CEC), with several roles, as a Mentor, as the organiser of CEC London and co-organiser, with my colleague Peter Desmond, of Circular Brighton & Hove.

 Stay in touch for free insights and updates…

-Read on for a summary of the podcast and links to the people, organisations and other resources we mention.
+Read on for more on our guest and links to the people, organisations and other resources we mention.

 Links we mention in the episode: